Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Backward Measurability Loss

 \section{Backward Measurability Loss}

-Coupled forward-backward stochastic differential equations (FBSDEs) cannot be directly solved by discretizing the time, as commonly done with first-order differential equations $\dot{x}=f(t,x)$.
+Coupled FBSDEs cannot be directly solved by discretizing the time, as commonly done with first-order differential equations $\dot{x}=f(t,x)$.
 If we directly discretize the coupled FBSDEs, the "increment" on the right-hand side of the equation would be related to the current values of $X$, $Y$, and $Z$, while only $x_0$ is known as the initial condition, and the initial conditions of $Y$ and $Z$ are unknown.
-Therefore, we cannot start from the initial time and iteratively compute the differential relationship provided by the equation with respect to time $t$.
+Therefore, we cannot start from the initial time and iteratively compute the differential relationship the equation provides for time $t$.